vlad21591/Sales-Analysis/README.md

 ## Project Overview:

 ### Introduction:
-This project focuses on data analysis using Python's Pandas library.
 Pandas is a powerful and flexible open-source data manipulation and analysis tool, widely used in the data science and analytics community.
 This project serves as a template for performing data analysis tasks, and it can be a starting point for various data exploration and manipulation projects.

+In addition we created dynamic visualizations with Tableau.
+Through interactive dashboards and concise charts, we can find sales trends, insights and make informed decisions to drive business growth.

 ## Key Highlights: